 Word on Linux/Ubuntu installation

 With the “ Unofficial-webapp-office ” application installed, proceed to the next section to learn how to use Word on Ubuntu.
+In case you have an issue with this office suite software itself, You can also repair word.

 Follow the step-by-step instructions below to get access to Microsoft Word.